jhlothamer/godot4_visibility_masking_demo/README.md

 What is nice about this technique is that game objects (nodes for Godot) only need to be placed under one of the SubViewports.
 This allows us to define the entire game level under one viewport and just link up the other viewports to the main viewport by sharing it's World2D.

 We will use this fact to our advantage and have everything for the game world under one main viewport, and everything for the mask under another viewport.
-But these viewports will share a World2D, and so will see eachother's game objects.
+But these viewports will share a World2D, and so will see each other's game objects.

 ## Controlling What a SubViewport "Sees"
 Another useful thing about SubViewports is their Canvas Cull Mask property, which is a bitmask that sets what rendering layers they see.
 And this relates to the Visibility Layer bitmask in CanvasItem nodes (2D game objects in Godot).

-In generating a visibility mask we want to designate one of the rendering layers to be seen by the masking Subviewport only.
+In generating a visibility mask we want to designate one of the rendering layers to be seen by the masking SubViewport only.
 For the demo I used Layer 2 for this as Layer 1 is used by default by every CanvasItem.
 Layer 3 is reserved for things like enemies, which we only want to appear when they are in view and not part of a desaturated background.
 (More on this background later.)

 <p align="center">
 <img src="readme_images/rendering_layers.png" />